Outstanding Buddhist shrines, monasteries and other sacred monuments

 - Ruwanwelisaya – Sri Lanka, North Central Province, Anuradhapura.
 This is a beautiful halfdome stupa, 92 metres high.

-- Swayambhunath – Nepal, Kathmandu Valley.
+- Swayambhunath – Nepal, Bagmati.
 One of holiest Buddhist sites in the region, it contains an enormous stupa and a group of Buddhist shrines and temples.
 It was founded in the beginning of the 5th century.

-- Boudhanath – Nepal, Kathmandu.
+- Boudhanath – Nepal, Bagmati.
 One of largest spherical stupas in world, it is also one of holiest Buddhist sites in the region and was initially built in the 6th – 7th century.